natalieagus/50002/docs/Hardware/c_cmostechnology.md

 ## [Overview](https://www.youtube.com/watch?v=JqgZcV_1IU4&t=0s)

-In this chapter, we are learning a particular component called the **MOSFET** that can be used as a <span class="orange-bold">building block</span> for our combinational logic device.
-It has all the characteristics mentioned above.
+In this chapter, we are learning a particular component called the **MOSFET** that can be used as a <span class="orange-bold">building block</span> to make combinational logic devices (logic gates and more complex digital systems).
+CMOS is ideal for combinational devices (that need to obey static discipline) because it provides output voltages that fully span from the supply voltage (Vdd) to ground (Vss), ensuring **clear** and **reliable** logic levels.

+{:.highlight-title}
+> Why MOSFET?
+>
+> If we connect MOSFETs in a specific way, we can **create** a combinational logic device that represents our desired *truth table* or *functional **logic** specification*.
+MOSFETs are used because they can produce reliable logic levels with low power consumption, are cost-effective, and generate minimal heat.

+Further supporting characteristics of MOSFET:
+* **High Noise Margins**: Ensures clear distinction between logical 0 and 1, reducing errors.
+* **Low Static Power Consumption**: Prevents excessive heating and power waste in stable states.
+* **Strong Drive Capability**: Can reliably drive subsequent stages without signal degradation.

 {:.new-title}
-> Recall
+> RECALL: before we continue
 >
 > The ideal behaviors and characteristics of a **combinational logic device** are:
 > 1. The device should be able to **tolerate** some amount of errors due to its *Noise Margins.* The Noise Margin exists if its VTC gain $$>1$$.